virus2500/blocklist-with-ipset/README.md

 <br>
 **!!!
 IMPORTANT !!!!**

-When upgrading from a version lower than 1.1.0 you might have to manually drop duplicated INPUT Rules.
+When upgrading from a version lower than 1.1.0 you might have to manually remove duplicated INPUT Rules or run ./blocklist -c .
+Ignore error messages that might show up.

 The script uses various binarys like iptables, ipset.
 If the script complains that it can't find an specific binary make sure it is in the ENV Path of the script.
-If not add the path to the binary.
+If not add the path to the ENV Variable.

 	$ENV{'PATH'}= '/bin:/usr/bin:/usr/local/bin:/sbin:/usr/sbin:/usr/local/sbin';